AGTTeam/AGTTSite/content/guide/nds/4.playing-the-game/en.md

 **Setup:**

-Simply [download melonDS](https://melonds.kuribo64.net/downloads.php) (**v0.9.5+**) from the project website for your platform (Windows, macOS, Linux) and save it somewhere easily accessible to your computer.
+Simply [download melonDS](https://melonds.kuribo64.net/downloads.php) (**v1.0.0+**) from the project website for your platform (Windows, macOS, or Linux) and save it somewhere easily accessible to your computer.
+(If you are using macOS, consider placing the melonDS.app folder in your /Applications directory for ease of access.)

+If you're running Linux, we also recommend the [official Flatpak](https://flathub.org/apps/net.kuribo64.melonDS) provided on Flathub, though that can sometimes lag behind the direct download releases.

 **Playing the game:**

-With melonDS setup, all you need to do in order to play the game is select "File"  "Open ROM" in the top menu bar and choose the ROM file you patched earlier.
+With melonDS setup, all you need to do in order to play the game is select "File" → "Open ROM" in the top menu bar and choose the ROM file you patched earlier.
+You can also simply drag and drop the ROM file directly on the opened emulator, or associate `.nds` files with melonDS to open them via double clicking.

 melonDS has a number of advanced features, such as configuring controllers and tweaking display settings.
-You can check out the [melonDS Website](https://melonds.kuribo64.net/) for more information.
+You can check out the [melonDS website](https://melonds.kuribo64.net/) for more information.

 #### Other PC emulators
 * [DeSmuME](https://desmume.org/)－Another popular PC emulator, but may have performance issues with certain games.